About

 In 2019, the Canadian Company of Pilgrims celebrated its 25th anniversary.
 Since its founding, the CCoP has issued over 20,000 credenciales and is now over 3,000 members strong, with 18 chapters across Canada.
 The CCoP looks forward to the next twenty five exciting years!

 H.E.
-ALFREDO MARTÍNEZ, AMBASSADOR OF THE KINGDOM OF SPAIN TO CANADA,
+ALFREDO MARTÍNEZ, AMBASSADOR OF THE KINGDOM OF SPAIN TO CANADA

-Thanks to each one of you for keeping the Camino alive and flourishing in Canada.
+I would like to greet you all and to thank wholeheartedly each one of you for keeping the Camino alive and flourishing in Canada.

-• The Camino is a gorgeous chance to encounter nature, culture and art.
+The Camino is a gorgeous chance to encounter nature, culture and art.
 Since the first pilgrimage by King Alfonso II of Asturias in the IX century, the human spark seeking beauty and transcendence has built the Camino.
 This approach is still there, alive and vibrant.

-All this happens because the Camino is a metaphor for life and, whatever the motivations might be –and they are as many as the pilgrims you will find on the way- we need to answer at least once in life this central question that asks us: what is the sense of life?; what is its meaning?
+All this happens because the Camino is a metaphor for life and, whatever the motivations might be – and they are as many as the pilgrims you will find on the way – we need to answer at least once in life this central question that asks us: what is the sense of life?; what is its meaning?

 As a Spaniard and as Ambassador of Spain, my country which I greatly love and to which I devote my professional life, it is an honour to welcome and embrace the Camino that, as a gift, offers us the possibility to enjoy, suffer, learn, open our hearts and minds and make us grow.
-Every century, we celebrate twelve holy years, when July 25 falls on a Sunday, and Xacobeo 2021/2022 is one of them.
-The jubilee tradition not only offers you exceptional experiences, such as entering the cathedral of Santiago de Compostela through the Holy Gate, but also the opportunity to enjoy a hundred extraordinary performances, wonderful Spanish meals, and cultural activities along the road.

 Thank you very much once again and you know that the doors of the Spanish Embassy are fully opened up for you.
 We really feel proud and grateful to Canada and to the Canadian Company of Pilgrims that, as I underlined at the beginning, is really keeping the Camino alive and going beyond.